 Positional therapy is a behavioral strategy to treat positional sleep apnea.
 Some people have sleep apnea primarily when sleeping on their back.
 This is called the “supine” position.
 Their breathing returns to normal when they sleep on their side.
 Positional therapy may involve wearing a special device around your waist or back.
 It keeps you sleeping in the side position.
 Another option is a small device that uses “vibro-tactile feedback” technology.
 Worn on the back of the neck, it gently vibrates when you start to sleep on your back.
 Without waking you up, the vibration alerts your body to change positions.
 Positional therapy can be used alone or together with another sleep apnea treatment.

 There are a variety of lifestyle changes that you can make to help you reduce your snoring and improve your sleep apnea symptoms.
 Behavioral changes such as quitting smoking or not drinking alcohol may improve sleep apnea symptoms.
 Alcohol relaxes your throat muscles which can cause you to snore or for your airway to collapse.
 If you have allergies, taking a decongestant before you go to bed may help improve airflow through your nose.

-If you have difficult staying with your treatment plan or cannot sleep even with treatment, your doctor may recommend Cognitive Behavioral Therapy.
+If you have difficulty staying with your treatment plan or cannot sleep even with treatment, your doctor may recommend Cognitive Behavioral Therapy.
 A behavioral sleep specialist will help you eliminate the thoughts and behaviors that are preventing you from getting restful sleep or complying with your treatment.